Andrew Stopera

 Andrew Stopera (born September 30, 1997) is an American curler originally from Briarcliff Manor, New York.
-He currently plays second on Team Korey Dropkin.
+He currently is the third on Team John Shuster out of Duluth, Minnesota.
 He is a three-time United States Junior Champion and won the silver medal at the 2017 World Junior Championships.
+In men's play, Stopera also won the 2025 United States Men's Curling Championship.